AsimKhan2019/CodeLabs-UWP/Workshop/Module3-ConnectedApps/README.md

 		</AppBarButton>
 		````

 1. Now let's add the code to support the share button.
-Open the **SightDetailPageViewModel** and expand the **M3_ShareSight** snippet anywhere in the ViewModel.
+Open the **SightDetailPageViewModel** and expand the **M3_ShareSight** snippet where indicated by the comment in the ViewModel.

 	(Code Snippet - _M3_ShareSight_)